lwu1822/fastpages/_posts/2023-05-31-CSAProject.md

 ```

 The program looks at the values under the `song` column in the training data.
-It first finds the values that match the songs that the user inputted (found in `inputSong`).
+It first finds the values that match the songs that the user inputted (found in `input_song`).
 Then, the program adds the IDs of the users who ranked the songs into a list called `user_songs_users`.

 Afterwards, a cooccurence matrix is created using numpy.
-The matrix originally consists of all zeros, and has a number of rows that is equal to the number of songs in `inputSong`, and a number of columns that is equal to the number of songs in `all_songs` (a list of unique values in the training data under the `song` column).
+The matrix originally consists of all zeros, and has a number of rows that is equal to the number of songs in `input_song`, and a number of columns that is equal to the number of songs in `all_songs` (a list of unique values in the training data under the `song` column).

 Afterwards, we want to calculate **simlarity** by obtaining a set of unique user IDs of those who listened to a song and comparing it with the user IDs of those who listened to the songs that the user inputs.